-- 1. Pull the two bottom mounting clips outward and ensure they are locked in the extended position as shown in Figure 3. - 2.
-Mark the mounting hole locations on the wall using the dimensions in Figure 3 and one of the mount positions shown in .
-Or hold the controller up to the wall or surface in a proper mount position and mark the hole locations through the mounting clips. - 3.
-Drill holes in the wall or surface at the marked locations, and insert appropriate wall anchors in the holes (if necessary). - Hold the controller in place, and insert the screws through the mounting clips and into the holes (or anchors).
-Carefully tighten all of the screws. - Important: Do not overtighten the mounting screws.
+- 1. Pull the two bottom mounting clips outward and ensure they are locked in the extended position. - Mark the mounting hole locations on the wall in either the horizontal or vertical mounting position.
+Or hold the controller up to the wall or surface in a proper mount position and msark the hole locations through the mounting clips. - Drill holes in the wall or surface at the marked locations, and insert appropriate wall anchors in the holes (if necessary). - Hold the controller in place, and insert the screws through the mounting clips and into the holes (or anchors).
+Carefully tighten all of the screws.

+➤ Important: Do not overtighten the mounting screws.
 Overtightening the screws may damage the mounting clips.